opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 .. tip:: **To paste a skeleton:**

-    1. Select a mesh column in the xsheet.
+    1. Select a mesh column in the Xsheet.

     2. If needed press the + button to create a new empty skeleton.